Purdue-CSUSB/CS-190-F2016/labs/lab1/README.md

 #### End of Lab ####
 That is the last of the tasks.
 You can raise your hand and get checked off, but please do the `Extra\ Fun*` sections before you leave.
+If you don't finish before the end of the lab, email the `answers.txt` file to your lab TAs.

 ## Extra Fun ##